-If you do not intend to keep your car for a long time, then it is ok to leave the car as it is without the bother of rust proofing.
-But keep in mind that a rust proofed car has more resale value.
-In the old days, rusting is considered inevitable but still people used to apply motor oil to their vehicle to avoid rust.
-The method of rust proofing has evolved over the years.
-Though the common objective of rust proofing is to prevent the metals from getting corroded, the rise in technology has gifted us with many options and we are free to choose the way that works well for us personally.
+If you do not intend to keep your car for a long time, then it is ok to leave the car as it is without the bother of rustproofing.
+But keep in mind that a rust-proofed car has more resale value.
+In the old days, rusting is considered inevitable but still, people used to apply motor oil to their vehicles to avoid rust.
+The method of rustproofing has evolved over the years.
+Though the common objective of rustproofing is to prevent the metals from getting corroded, the rise in technology has gifted us with many options and we are free to choose the way that works well for us personally.

-One of those ways that you could choose is a rust proof wax.
-This waxing substance is also called as the Cavity wax because it can penetrate through the cavities present all over the body of a car and protect them from rusting.
+One of those ways that you could choose is rust-proof wax.
+This waxing substance is also called the Cavity wax because it can penetrate through the cavities present all over the body of a car and protect them from rusting.
 If left unattended, these cavities allow oxidizing agents to penetrate them and rust the car.
-The rust proof waxing products are available at many stores and you can also get it through online.
-Once you get the product, follow the steps given below to rust proof it.
+The rust-proof waxing products are available at many stores and you can also get them online.
+Once you get the product, follow the steps given below to rust-proof it.

-- – First prepare your car by thoroughly cleaning it and allow them to dry.
+- – First prepare your car by thoroughly cleaning it and allowing them to dry.

-- – Make sure that you have worn all the safety gears recommended for this type of work.
+- – Make sure that you have worn all the safety gear recommended for this type of work.

-- – Place plastic sheet under the car to avoid the spray to drip to the floor.
+- – Place a plastic sheet under the car to avoid the spray drip to the floor.

-- – Spray cavity wax over all the area excluding the underside that you want to rust proof using an injection pipe or extension nozzle that is usually provided with the product.
+- – Spray cavity wax over all the areas excluding the underside that you want to rustproof using an injection pipe or extension nozzle that is usually provided with the product.

 - – Apply a thin layer of cavity wax before the application of underside wax.